 Is it a classic?
 Will it be?
 Should it be?

 Regular readers will know that I’ve been in and around the classic car business for some time now.
-I’ve commented, written about and analysed the market for more than 15 years now, and in that time, I’ve come to realise that there are no surprises, just certainties.
+I’ve commented, written about and analysed the market for 20 years and, in that time, I’ve come to realise that there are no surprises, just certainties.
 And one of those is that all cars will become classic cars.
 Really?
 Yes, absolutely.

-And I guess all of this had me pondering the MG6 when I found myself scanning the classifieds at them.
-Retail dealers cars have now dipped below £2k, while auction examples, most often with dead diesels under the bonnet can be had for less than a grand.
+And I guess all of this had me pondering the MG6 when I found myself scanning through the classifieds for them.
+Retail dealers’ cars have now dipped below £2k, while auction examples, most often with dead diesels under the bonnet, can be had for less than a grand.
 So, they are heading for the bottom of the pool now – and quite rapidly, too.
-So the question is when will people start talking about the MG6 is a classic car?
+So the question is when will people start talking about the MG6 as a classic car?

 Probably some time away yet, because one of the things I’ve found is that having an interesting backstory does not take a car down the road to classicdom.
 Maybe it should.
 But it doesn’t.
 What it does do, though, is make them interesting to people like you an me.